drivera123/LDRS500/critical-thinking.md

 Once you have received feedback from your partner, please revise your paper incorporating your peer-reviewer's recommendations.
 You are encouraged to interact with your reviewer in the forum if you need clarification.
 You are **not** required to address every item that your peer-reviewer mentions in their review of your paper.

 Submit your final paper to the appropriate assignment dropbox in Moodle by the** end of week 5 \(Sunday night\).**

+##### Criteria and Evaluation

+* Displays grammar & editing that is substantially free of technical flaws.
+Paper consistently models the language and conventions used in scholarly literature. \(2 points\)
+* Addresses the topic in a focused, cohesive and logical manner evident in good overall structure \(intro/body/conclusion\) and transitions between ideas. \(2 point\)
+* 3-4 pages, double spaced; 12 pt font \(1 point\)
+* Includes at least two references from specified videos \(1 point\)
+* Includes at least two references from criticalthinking.org \(1 point\)
+* Includes at least two references to peer-reviewed scholarly literature \(1 point\)
+* Clearly outlines and develops four points related to the significance of critical thinking in your particular context \(4 points\)
+* Includes a clear illustrative example for each point of significance. \(4 points\)
+* Substantive response to two papers by colleagues in the class \(4 points\)